Fun activities for kids fill the school day AND those glorious days off!

 Hot dogs, apple pie and baseball have become favorites so maybe you'd like to learn to make an apple pie or teach the little ones to play catch and teach the older ones the rules of baseball.
 If you are decorating or sending notes to family and friends use our flag coloring pages with some Betsy Ross and other flag motifs on our world coloring pages.
 We have firecrackers and other patriotic worksheets on our Fourth of July Coloring Pages.

 Spring activities come easily.
 We are so glad to be able to plan for time in the warm sunshine watching God's world unfurl her beauty after waiting through the depths of winter's cold and sometimes icy dangers that most any outdoor activities are refreshing!
 The simpler the more memorable, too.
-If you're looking for indoor activities for kids use our flower coloring pages which can also be used for Mother's Day presents from the little ones.
+If you're looking for indoor activities for kids use our bird, kitten, and flower coloring pages which can also be used for Mother's Day presents from the little ones.

 Fall activities for kids can be a trick to squeeze into the school year, but they are so worth the scheduling tricks!
 Definitely plan outdoor activities to a field or woods to show how the flowers and trees have changed their form and color.
 Simply picking the wildflowers after bloom can bring home a delightful dried bouquet full of interesting seed pods.
 Remember that the tall grasses add height to the bouquet easily!
 Collecting leaves is a fun activity for kids and can even be educational if you can teach them the names of the trees from which they fall.
 Gather the nuts, too!
-Fall coloring pages can set the mood, too.
+Fall and autumn coloring pages can set the mood, too.

 Winter activities for kids don't only have to be inside, although tiny children will be very happy if you bring a little bit of the outside to them; and you won't have to take the time necessary to bundle them for the weather.
 Most little ones enjoy winter coloring pages, but watch all that white space!
 Many winter coloring pages should keep in mind that white scenery can frustrate little ones, use them as a teaching moment.
 On the other hand, we have a child who would stack the crayons to make houses rather than color pictures and she's still dismayed at the idea of using construction paper and coloring pages.
 Today she's an accomplished graphics artist with her own website now so vary your artistic activities for kids.